wesslen/dsba6010-spring2022/content/content/07-model-comparison.md

 2. They give us an **estimate of the tendency of a model** to overfit.
 This will help us to understand how models and data interact, which in turn helps us to design better models.

 3. They help us to spot **highly influential observations**.

 {{% /spoiler %}}

+{{% spoiler text="Compare and contrast the four ways to calculate posteriors covered in this class." %}}

+1. Analytical approach: mathematical approach that relies closed form (aka pure math) solutions that are accurate but cover only limiting circumstances (e.g., memorizing [conjugate distributions](https://en.wikipedia.org/wiki/Conjugate_prior#Table_of_conjugate_distributions)).

+2. Grid approximation: very limited approach that relies on brute force counting.
+This approach is helpful for simple models (e.g., single variable) but becomes too computationally complex with multiple variables.

+3. Quadratic approximation: Laplace's approximation that relies on a Gaussian (normal) distribution assumption.
+This is fast and works well with simple to moderate models.
+This approach begins having issues with more complex models (e.g., multilevel)

+4. Markov Chain Monte Carlo: A family of approaches (e.g., Metropolis, Hamiltonian) that relies on drawing samples from posterior distribution.
+Depending on the version, it scales well to many dimensions and has beneficial mathematical guarantees (e.g., with many draws long run estimate in proportion to population size).
+It is used in Stan and other modern PPL's.

+{{% /spoiler %}}